Codecademy/docs/content/css/concepts/cursor/cursor.md

 The `cursor` property sets the appearance of the mouse cursor when hovering over an element.
 The appearance can be set by specifying the type of cursor, or by loading a specific icon.
 When using an icon, fallback images can be used, ending with a mandatory keyword fallback.

-These are common keywords used to specify the type of cursor to display:
+These are some common keywords used to specify the type of cursor to display:

 ![Cursors](https://raw.githubusercontent.com/Codecademy/docs/main/media/cursors-1.png)